mb0/xelf-old/DESIGN.md

 After even more study over the hindley-milner type system, I come to the conclusion, that it is practically unavoidable when implementing type systems.
 However due to the involved type conversion rules the Xelf uses it cannot be used without without modification.
+We allow a type constraint for type variables, that constraint can be a type alternative allowing multiple types.
+The unification process collects all type alternatives for a variable allowed by its constraint and chooses the the most specific unified type.

+Xelf
-Instead of involved coercions using constraints or ad-hoc coercions, Xelf uses type alternatives internally.
+Instead of involved coercions
+using constraints or ad-hoc coercions, Xelf uses type alternatives internally.
 Type alternatives collect type options for a given base type.
 They are basically type classes, from what I gather.
 They are not as useful in Xelf as in Haskell, because type behaviour can only be one of the base